MattBabbage/Clean-Microservice-Showcase/README.md

 **What is this project?**

 This is a Microservice created using the Minimal API Structure.

-A potential use case could be a 'travel social media company' which allows users to post a status at any location.
+It is a CRUD application for a 'travel social media company' to create posts/statuses publically with a location attached.

+It Creates posts and attatches a location on creation based on IP.
+It also provides the other standard functionality which is expected of CRUD APIs.

 **Things it does include:**